Goppier/FindingFeebas/README.md

 https://www.python.org/downloads/

-Once Python has been installed, open the terminal and type in the following command:
+Once Python has been installed, open the terminal and type in the following commands:
 - pip3 install tkinter
 - pip3 install ttkwidgets